 Now we've got Iran warning there may be an imminent preemptive action against Israel by them.

-I will tell you if that if there is that level of escalation, because now Israel's looking at the possibility of a two-front war in the north, they would be fighting Hezbollah and out of Lebanon, and in the south, Gaza and Hamas.
+I will tell you, if there is that level of escalation, because now Israel's looking at the possibility of a two-front war in the north, they would be fighting Hezbollah out of Lebanon, and in the south, Gaza and Hamas.

-And if in fact Iranian, if the Iranians would, and they said yesterday that Israel can expect a preemptive action if Israel launches their defense after the worst terror attacks in their history?
+And if, in fact, if the Iranians, and they said yesterday that Israel can expect a preemptive action if Israel launches their defense after the worst terror attacks in their history, yeah, guess what?

 They're saying all options are open and cannot be indifferent.

-Whatever what whatever Israel needs to do to defend itself and protect its country, they are going to do.
+Whatever Israel needs to do to defend itself and protect its country, they are going to do.

 So Iran can make all the threats they want.